rive-app/rive-ios/README.md

 ## Examples

+Check out the `Example-iOS/` folder for an example application using the Rive iOS/macOS runtime.

+Open the project in XCode and ensure the selected scheme/target is set to `Preview`/`Preview (macOS)`.
+These schemes make use of the hosted Rive package dependency.
+The other targets are for local development and require additional configuration and set-up.
+See [Customizing the build schemes for a project](https://developer.apple.com/documentation/xcode/customizing-the-build-schemes-for-a-project) for instructions to switch schemes, and `CONTRIBUTING.md` for more information.

-Check out the `Demo-App/` folder and `Example-iOS/` folder for example applications using the Rive iOS/macOS runtime.
-It showcases a number of ways to use the high-level `RiveViewModel` API through UIKit and SwiftUI examples, including:
+The example showcases a number of ways to use the high-level `RiveViewModel` API through UIKit and SwiftUI examples, including:

 - Setting a Rive file via a URL or asset in the bundle
 - Setting layout and loop mode options